 IAMI's top-notch leadership has more than 200 years of combined pharmaceutical industry experience.
 Our unique approach to an academic program structure is receiving recognition nationwide.

-Scott J. Weir, Pharm.D.
-Ph.D. is director of the Institute for Advancing Medical Innovation (IAMI).
-IAMI conducts product development-focused translational research on products with clear paths to market.
+Scott J. Weir, Pharm.D., Ph.D., is director of the Institute for Advancing Medical Innovation (IAMI).
+IAMI conducts product development focused translational research on products with clear paths to market.
 He also serves as Associate Director, Translational Research, at the University of Kansas Cancer Center.
-Drugs and supporting diagnostics applications in cancer and rare diseases in children, adolescents and adults are the primary focus of IAMI.
+The main focuses of IAMI are drugs and supporting diagnostics applications in cancer and rare diseases in children, adolescents and adults.
 Central to the translational research strategy of IAMI is establishing and executing projects through high performance collaborations with industry, academia, government and disease philanthropy organizations.
-Weir has over 28 years of professional experience in the field of drug discovery and development, 20 of which were spent in the pharmaceutical industry prior to joining the University of Kansas in 2006.
+Weir has more than 28 years of professional experience in the field of drug discovery and development, 20 of which were spent in the pharmaceutical industry prior to joining the University of Kansas in 2006.
 His specific areas of expertise are in clinical pharmacology, pharmacokinetics, biopharmaceutics and developing innovative approaches to lead optimization and early drug development.
 He has built a reputation of being innovative in bridging the "Valley of Death" through high performance public-private partnerships as well as repurposing approved drugs and rescuing abandoned drugs.
-In 2012, Weir was appointed by HHS Secretary Kathleen Sebelius to serve on the National Center for Advancing Translational Sciences (NCATS) Advisory Council as well as the Cures Acceleration Network (CAN) Board.
+In 2012, Weir was appointed by U.S. Department of Health & Human Services Secretary Kathleen Sebelius to serve on the National Center for Advancing Translational Sciences (NCATS) Advisory Council as well as the Cures Acceleration Network (CAN) Board.

 Deputy Director | IAMI